e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 end
 ```

-Otherwise, don't worry; in this example, we will let the SAS and autopilot modes handle most of
+Otherwise, don't worry; in this tutorial we will let the SAS and autopilot modes handle most of
 the flying for us.
 This will make it relatively easy to control the aircraft through the GUI.

 The last step is to define a suitable initial condition.
 For on-ground initialization, we can do